akveo/ngx-admin/docs/contents/articles/015-sidebar/index.md

 template: article.jade
 ---

-Sidebar is used to provide convenient way of navigation in the application.
+The sidebar provides a convenient way to navigate the application.
-Application supports only one sidebar per angular application.
+Only one sidebar is supported per angular application.
-That means sidebar is basically a singletone object.
+This means that sidebar is basically a singleton object.

-Sidebar can be added to the page using `BaSidebar` component:
+Sidebar can be added to the page using the `BaSidebar` component:
 ```html
 <ba-sidebar></ba-sidebar>
 ```

-The sidebar contains a `<ba-menu></ba-menu>` component which defines and renders application menu based on routes provided.
-Generally `ba-menu` component can be used separately from `ba-sidebar`.
+The sidebar contains a `<ba-menu></ba-menu>` component which defines and renders the application menu based on routes provided.
+Generally the `ba-menu` component can be used separately from `ba-sidebar`.
-All menu items information defined inside the `data` properly of a route.
+All menu items information is defined inside the `data` property of a route.

 ## Menu Configuration

-All menu items are located inside `src/app/app.routes.ts` file.
+All menu items are located inside the `src/app/app.routes.ts` file.
 Each route item can have a `menu` property under `data` defining a menu item:

 ```javascript
   {